3atar2004/OS-Scheduler/README.md

 ### 🧠 Memory Management Integration
-Allocates and tracks memory usage for each process.
+Allocates and tracks memory usage for each process using the buddy managment system.
 If insufficient memory is available, processes are deferred using a **Memory Waiting Priority Queue** (the lower the memory required, the higher the priority).

 ![image](https://github.com/user-attachments/assets/608c1152-ccc4-407c-99d3-409578faa019)